Picovoice/porcupine/README.md

 npx serve
 ```

 It will launch a local server running the demo.
-Open http://localhost:5000 in your web browser and follow the
+Open `http://localhost:5000` in your web browser and follow the
 instructions on the page.

 ### NodeJS Demos

-Install [node-record-lpcm16](https://www.npmjs.com/package/node-record-lpcm16) NPM package and following the instructions
+Install [node-record-lpcm16](https://www.npmjs.com/package/node-record-lpcm16) NPM package and follow the instructions
 there for setting up your microphone.
 Then install the demo package:

 ```bash